-Can Democrats Force Joe Biden Off Of the Ticket?
+Can Democrats Force Joe Biden Off of the Ticket?

-Now that Joe Biden has appeared on MSNBC to address Tara Reade’s accusations against him and Reade herself is expected to appear on Fox News this weekend, we’re at a whole new phase of the Biden/Reade story, or scandal, or brouhaha, or however you choose to describe it.
-And because nobody’s really “ignoring” the allegations anymore, the question must arise, particularly for those who believe Reade’s accusations (we’ll get to the dilemma facing those who don’t later): how is this saga to be resolved, assuming no evidentiary “smoking gun” appears?
+Now that Joe Biden has appeared on MSNBC to address Tara Reade’s accusations against him and Reade herself is expected to appear on Fox News this weekend, we’re at a whole new phase of the Biden-Reade story — or scandal, or brouhaha, or however you choose to describe it.
+And because nobody’s really “ignoring” the allegations anymore, the question must arise, particularly for those who believe Reade’s accusations (we’ll get to the dilemma facing those who don’t later): How is this saga to be resolved, assuming no evidentiary “smoking gun” appears?

 There appear to be some people (including Reade’s California friend Lynda LaCasse, who says Reade told her in 1995 about the alleged 1993 assault) who are satisfied with elevating someone they believe to be a sexual assailant to the presidency on grounds that he is nonetheless a better choice than the incumbent, himself credibly accused of multiple acts of rape or sexual assault.
 Others will probably accept that calculus if they are driven to it.